A Brief Overview of the Wrongful Death Litigation Process

 Filing a claim

-Once the survivors and the personal representative have been designated, a suit is filed against the responsible party requesting damages.
-These damages can be economic or non-economic (such as loss of companionship).
-Following the filing, the process of discovery begins, which involves each side, making requests for relevant information and documents that can support their claims or refute the opposing side’s defenses.
+Once the survivors and wrongful death claimants, the “plaintiffs”, have been designated, a lawsuit is filed in court against the responsible party, the “defendant(s)”, for damages.
+These damages can be economic (such as loss of financial support) or non-economic (such as loss of companionship).
+(If the claim is against the State of California or a local California government or government employee, a pre-suit claim must be properly filed with the public entity within six months of the death before state law claims can be filed in court.)
+Following the court filing of the lawsuit, the process of discovery begins, which involves each side, making requests for relevant information and documents that can support their claims or refute the opposing side’s defenses.
 Also, this process involves the identification of witnesses who will later be asked questions under oath to establish key facts of the case.
 This will help determine the extent of damages that may be owed to the plaintiff.

 Mediation or trial

-Before a court date is set, the parties will most likely try to mediate, aiming to settle the matter out of court.
-However, if the parties cannot reach an agreement, they will request a trial date and rely on a jury to decide if the defendant is liable for the wrongful death and if so, the monetary compensation that the plaintiff is entitled to.
+Before a court date is set, the parties will most likely be required to engage in some Alternate Dispute Resolution (ADR), usually some form of mediation aiming to settle the matter out of court.
+However, if the parties cannot reach an agreement, they will get a trial date and rely on a jury or a judge to decide if the defendant is liable for the wrongful death, and if so, the monetary compensation that the plaintiff is entitled to.
 It’s important to keep in mind that this process can be lengthy and stressful.
 Relying on an attorney who is experienced in wrongful death litigation can take some of that burden off your shoulders.

 Consult with a lawyer specialized in wrongful death litigation